 The information on this page provides an overview of the immigration steps you can begin work on today:

 ISSO will issue your immigration document (I-20).
 This generally takes 2-3 weeks.
-Suffolk's Office of Undergraduate Admissions will mail this document via courier service to the address listed on your Suffolk application.
+Suffolk's Center for International Programs and Services (CIPS) will mail this document via courier service to the address listed on your Suffolk application.

 After you receive your I-20, you will be ready to apply for your U.S. visa.
 F-1 Visa Application Instructions